-The challenges facing the next U.S. president and congress that will take effect in January 2017 is unlike anything in living memory.
+The challenges facing the current U.S. president and congress is unlike anything in living memory.
 In case you haven’t noticed, the citizens of America are angry, and our patience with the dysfunction and corruption in Washington DC has run out.

-Things to consider: Start by avoiding the temptation and tradition of playing to your base in the first 100 days, which would further alienate half the country.
+Things to consider: Start by avoiding the temptation and tradition of playing to your base, which would further alienate half the country.
 Instead, bring the country together by identifying and acting on the issues that most Americans agree on.

 Stop playing to your base and talk respectfully with each other, not at each other, and most importantly, listen for areas of agreement on which to build compromise.
 There are many areas that most Americans would gladly address, such as: